LIDS is currently recruiting students for its Spring 2014 projects. Please see LIDS Live for details on applying to be a team leader or a team member.

 During the 2013-14 academic year, we will continue to run projects in collaboration with international development organization partners.
-These projects will be carried out with, and on behalf of, our partner law firm, Orrick, Herrington & Sutcliffe LLP, and will look broadly similar to the projects that LIDS has run in the past.
+These projects will be carried out with, and on behalf of, our partner law firm, Orrick, Herrington & Sutcliffe LLP.
 Please check our Projects page for specifics.
 LIDS is also very pleased to continue a recent addition to our student participation system, the White Paper Series.
 The White Paper Series will be built around researching questions of law and development, and will result in student-generated documents that will be both posted on our website and shared with the development community at large.
-This will be an opportunity both for students to build research and writing skills and substantive knowledge on the practice and theory of development, and for LIDS to develop its institutional knowledge and find a voice in the wider conversation around law and development.
+This will be an opportunity for students to build research and writing skills and substantive knowledge on the practice and theory of development, and for LIDS to develop its institutional knowledge and find a voice in the wider conversation around law and development.